Kotkan Työväen Palloilijat: History

 Season 2014, KTP finished second in Ykkönen, and promoted to Finnish top league Veikkausliiga in season 2015.
 However, after a difficult 2015 Veikkausliiga season, club finished 11th in the league, and had to play a promotion play-off against PK-35.
 After two disappointing performances, the club lost on aggregate 3–2, and were relegated back to Ykkönen.

 The all-time Championship appearances and leading goal scorer of KTP is Arto Tolsa with 126 goals in 201 matches.

 Formation of FC KTP

 During December 2013 a merger took place, as part of which FC KooTeePee adopted the name of FC Kotkan Työväen Palloilijat.
 As of the 2014 season the merged club were allowed to retain FC KooTeePee's place in the Ykkönen.

 Since the start of 2022, a former KTP forward Niko Ikävalko is the sporting director of the club's first team.

 Supporters and rivalries

 KTP is one of the most supported clubs in Finland.
-Closest rival is MYPA.
+Their closest rival is MyPa.
 Distance between the two cities is little over 30 kilometres.
-However, when MYPA went bankrupt, the two clubs have not faced each other for many years.
 During December 2017 and January 2018, KTP sold 2273 season tickets, which is the all-time record in the Finnish First Division.